Ismaguel/SimpleManageLibraryWPF/README.md

 Simple Manage Library WPF with MVVM and Repository Pattern from Ismaguel

 #

+#Business Logic
-Models Book,Imprinter and Imprint have been created for Business Logic
+Models Book,Imprinter and Imprint have been created for